RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 When adding tracks on new animations, the editor will ask you to automatically create a RESET track when using the keyframe icon next to a property in the inspector.
-This does not apply on tracks created with Godot versions prior to 3.4, as the animation reset track feature was added in 3.4.